whitneyburton/portfolios/README.markdown

     * Values/Goals/Mission in life
     * Preferred places to live
     * Preferred salary and level of responsibility
-  * Job search action plan for M4
+  * Job search action plan for M4 - Submit to Meg via email at [mstewart@turing.io](mail:to)
-  * Link to Trello board
+  * Link to Trello board (add Meg to this if you haven't already)
   * Reflection of how to be successful in interviews
 * Community:
   * A recap of reflections from Gear Up